Max1124/Max1124/README.md

 **`Full Stack Software Engineer`**

-Sou licenciado em Engenharia de Telecomunicações e Informática pelo Instituto Superior de Engenharia do Porto (ISEP) e encontro-me atualmente a frequentar o Mestrado em Engenharia de Software, no entanto à procura de novas oportunidades profissionais.
+I hold a Bachelor's degree in Telecommunications and Informatics Engineering from the Instituto Superior de Engenharia do Porto (ISEP) and I am currently pursuing a Master's degree in Software Engineering, while actively seeking new professional opportunities.

-Realizei estágio na Samsys – Consultoria e Soluções Informáticas, onde contribuí para o desenvolvimento da aplicação Assistsys – Plataforma de Assistência Técnica, com foco na evolução da componente de gestão de estados.
+I completed an internship at Samsys – IT Consulting and Solutions, where I contributed to the development of the Assistsys application – a technical support management platform, with a focus on improving the state management component.

-Nesta experiência trabalhei em desenvolvimento full stack, com C# no backend e TypeScript no frontend.
+During this experience, I worked in full stack development using C# on the backend and TypeScript on the frontend.

-Ao longo do meu percurso académico desenvolvi vários projetos, que se encontram disponíveis abaixo e no meu perfil.
+Throughout my academic path, I have developed several projects, which are listed below and available on my GitHub profile.

-### Linguagens e ferramentas
+### Languages and Tools

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)